Call Simulation Tips

 Using sir and ma’am is only allowed if the customer has a name that sounds like a curse word.

-Closing spiel.
+Closing Spiel

 Call handling procedure is different from company to company.